R-Jim/godot-auto-battler-projector/README.md

 ### Skill System Architecture

-The skill system uses a cast-based approach with proper separation of concerns:
+The skill system uses a cast-based approach with proper separation of concerns (see `docs/skill_system_architecture.md` for the full design rationale):

 ```gdscript
 # Skill definition